chrismenke45/binary_search_tree/README.md

-In this project I will create a binary tree class in ruby.
+In this project I will create a binary search tree class in ruby.